 Send an EMAIL to All of the County Commissioners

-ACTION RATIONALE: Hearing from the public definitely made a difference with the County Development Review Committee (CDRC) and the Board of County Commissioners (BCC).
-The BCC Special hearing is continuing to July 8 so public input continues.
+ACTION RATIONALE: Hearing from the public definitely made a difference with the County Development Review Committee (CDRC) and is making an impact on the Board of County Commissioners (BCC).

-2) Choose a few issues that grab you from this page--best expressed in your own words, but make it clear that you do NOT support a mining zone on La Bajada Mesa because . . . .
+2) Add an issue that especially concerns you.
+See below.
+It's best expressed in your own words, but make it clear that you do NOT support mining zones on NM cultural landscapes like La Bajada Mesa, because . . . .